Cooling mechanical motion with polaritons: ACKNOWLEDGMENTS

-We thank D. Vitali, F. Massel, and S. Zippilli for their helpful discussions and feedback on the manuscript.
-This work was supported by National Key Research and Development Program of China (Grant No. 2022YFA1405200, 2024YFA1408900), National Natural Science Foundation of China (Grant No. 12474365, 92265202), and Zhejiang Provincial Natural Science Foundation of China (Grant No. LR25A050001).
+We thank D. Vitali, F. Massel, and S. Zippilli for helpful discussions and feedback on the manuscript.
+This work was supported by National Key Research and Development Program of China (2022YFA1405200, 2024YFA1408900), National Natural Science Foundation of China (12474365, 92265202), and Zhejiang Provincial Natural Science Foundation of China (LR25A050001).